thautwarm/Redy/docs/MetaProgramming.rst

         return ret

-* The most effective, elegant and robust :code:`goto` in Python
+* The most efficient, elegant and robust :code:`goto` in Python

 .. code :: python